3 Kinds of Information

 Secondary & Scholarly Article

-The following article is a synthesis of literature (secondary) on managing stress at work, which was published in a peer-reviewed (scholarly) journal.
+The following article is a synthesis of literature (secondary) on managing stress at work, published in a peer-reviewed (scholarly) journal.

 Secondary scholarly article titled, "A synthesis of the Evidence for Managing Stress at Work: A Review of the Reviews Reporting on Anxiety, Depression, and Absenteeism" in the Journal of Environmental and Public Health.